Metro Toronto home values have been volatile since 2021, and are now trending downward.

 Need an estimated home buying budget?We will tell you what you can afford with transaction fees and taxes baked in, and fewer surprises.
 Powered by Properti Edge |

-It’s hard to say.
-Prices have been falling, but interest rates (borrowing costs) are high, so prices could fall further.
+Prices have been falling, but interest rates (borrowing costs) and supply are high, so prices could fall further.
 It's almost impossible to time the market perfectly.
 If you are buying your forever home and don't plan to sell for ten years, then the risks of buying now are lower.

 Regardless, the annual real estate cycle usually favours buyers in late summer and autumn.